Illusion47586/covid_resources-india/README.md

 - Hospital: Info about hospital beds
 - Plasma: Plasma related resources

-All these resources can also be accessed from a spreadsheet over [here](https://docs.google.com/spreadsheets/d/1T5kSK1sdsXPHPqdpucIyA6-oBBm2ySILIAYYPX7DgYc).

 ## Contribution

 Contribution is required to keep this thing running and data to be updated, whether you are a developer, designer or just someone who wants to update data on spreadsheet and keep the app updated, it would be very helpful.